We do not have any disabled parking on site

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 Net GP Earnings

-The average pay for GPs working in Walnut Tree Surgery in the financial year was £62,489 before tax and National Insurance.
-This is three part time GPs who worked at the practice for more than six months.
+The average pay for GPs working in Walnut Tree Surgery in the last financial year was £54,526 before tax and National Insurance.
+This is for 5 part time GPs who worked in the practice for six months or more.

 We understand how important it is to keep your personal information safe and secure and we take this very seriously.
 We have taken steps to make sure your personal information is looked after in the best possible way and we review this regularly.

 Please read this privacy notice (‘Privacy Notice’) carefully, as it contains important information about how we use the personal and healthcare information we collect on your behalf.